-This is a dependable pump for a surface water pond, significant water feature, cattle trough, greenhouse, etc. If not satisfied, the pump has a one-year warranty and a 100% money-back guarantee.
-This durable pump is a good value, along with stating 20,000+ hours of run-time and numerous other features listed below.
+This is a dependable pump for a surface water pond, significant water feature, cattle trough, greenhouse, etc. If unsatisfied, the pump has a one-year warranty and a 100% money-back guarantee.
+This durable pump is a good value, with 20,000+ hours of run-time and numerous other features listed below.

-Features/Includes: Brushless magnetic pump, dry-run protection, removable pre-filter prevents debris clogging, non-toxic to aquatic life, maximum lift 10 feet, 2×35 watt solar panels, 16 feet of tubing, note that there is no battery with this system.
+Features/Includes Brushless magnetic pump, dry-run protection, removable pre-filter that prevents debris clogging, non-toxic to aquatic life, maximum lift 10 feet, 2×35 watt solar panels, 16 feet of tubing; note that there is no battery with this system.

 - Good customer service and response

 - Sensitive solar panels that need direct sunlight